-The swivel feature will lock in the center facing position for your safety while the vehicle is moving.
+The swivel feature will lock in the center facing position for our safety while the vehicle is moving.

-To swivel the seat: Pull up on the swivel lever located on the lower right side of the seat.
+Swivel: Pull up on the swivel lever located on the lower right side of the seat.
 The seat will lock into place whenever it reaches the center aisle facing position.